This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Drosophila”.

 Explanation: The host should not have P elements, these elements lead to instability.
 It is so because they are responsible for transposition.

-11. Where do P elements integrate in the genome?
+11. Where do P elements integrate into the genome?

 a) At specifically defined sites